gafontanelli/DVRK-dynamicModel/README.md

 # Contents
 The folders MTM-dynamics and PSM-dynamics contains respectively all the symbolic and optimized function for the MTM and the PSM dynamic model.
-The functions names respects the nomenclature reported in the book .....
-Hence B: Inertia matrix, C:Coriolis and centrifugal therms, ...
+The functions names respects the nomenclature reported in the book

+B. Siciliano, L. Villani, Sciavlìicco
+Robotics: Modelling, Planning and Control 2010 Springer